ANDRYA005/Concurrent-Cloud-Classifier/README.md

 ## A few things to note when running the scripts:

-1. After running the "make" command, all the necessary compilations of source files occurs.
+1. After running the ```make``` command, all the necessary compilations of source files occurs.

 2. Do not call "make run" because it does not allow you to pass command-line arguments in.
-Rather run the program by calling "java CloudDataThreaded \<input_file> \<output_file>" from the bin directory.
+Rather run the program by calling ```java CloudDataThreaded <input_file> <output_file>``` from the bin directory.
 You will then see the run times for all of the tests in the terminal.

 	* \<input_file> - The data related to the cloud classifications and prevailing winds.
 See "simplesample_input.txt" for an example.
 	* \<output_file> - The true cloud classifications and prevailing winds.
 See "simplesample_output.txt" for an example.